OpenEvalProject/evals/manuscripts/elife-57443/v3/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/57443/elife-57443-fig5-v3.jpg)

-**Figure 5.:** A) for T-bars, and panel (B) for synapses as a whole including the identification of PSDs.T-bar identification is better than PSD identification since this organelle is both more distinct and typically occurs in larger neurites.
+**Figure 5.:** T-bar identification is better than PSD identification since this organelle is both more distinct and typically occurs in larger neurites.
 Each dot is one brain region.
 The size of the dot is proportional to the volume of the region.
 Humans proofreaders typically achieve 0.9 precision/recall on T-bars and 0.8 precision/recall on PSDs, indicated in purple.
-Data available in Figure 5—source datas 1–2.Figure 5—source data 1.Figure 5A.Column A: precision; column B: recall; column C: region size.Figure 5—source data 2.Figure 5B.Column A: precision; column B: recall; column C: region size.
+Data available in Figure 5—source datas 1–2.

-## Proofreading
+### Proofreading

 Since machine segmentation is not perfect, we made a concerted effort to fix the errors remaining at this stage by several passes of human proofreading.
 Segmentation errors can be roughly grouped into two classes - ‘false merges’, in which two separate neurons are mistakenly merged together, and ‘false splits’, in which a single neuron is mistakenly broken into several segments.
 Enabled by advances in visualization and semi-automated proofreading using our Neu3 tool (Hubbard et al., 2020), we first addressed large false mergers.
 A human examined each putative neuron and determined if it had an unusual morphology suggesting that a merge might have occurred, a task still much easier for humans than machines.
 If judged to be a false merger, the operator identified discrete points that should be on separate neurons.
 The shape was then resegmented in real time allowing users to explore other potential corrections.
 Neurons with more complex problems were then scheduled to be re-checked, and the process repeated until few false mergers remained.